walido2001/QuickPortfolio/README.md

 # Description

-An attempt at creating a portfolio website solely using Cursor's AI code generation functionality.
+An attempt at creating a portfolio website with assistance from Cursor's AI code generation functionality.

 # React + TypeScript + Vite